The best independent guide to the Algarve

 The main draw of Quarteira, and the original reason the town developed as a tourist destination, was due to the wonderful sandy beach.
 The golden sands extend along the entire length of the town and then blends into the pristine beaches of Vale de Lobo.

 Along the Quarteira section of the beach, there is a pleasant beach-front promenade, and this makes the entire beach easily accessible by all.
 To the west of the fishing harbour as another sandy beach (the Praia de Vilamoura), which leads to the marina of Vilamoura.

-The sea waters of Quarteira are clean and calm, and suitable for children to bath in.
-During the summer the beach is supervised by lifeguards.
-Quarteira beach can get busy during the summer but there is usually space to be found within the Vale de Lobo sections of the beach.
+The sea waters of Quarteira are clean and calm, and suitable for children to swim in.
+During the summer, the beach is supervised by lifeguards.
+Quarteira beach can get busy during the summer, but there is usually space to be found within the Vale de Lobo sections of the beach.